veriKami/remark-deflist-revisited/README.md

 A wrapper around **[remark-deflist](https://www.npmjs.com/package/remark-deflist)** with improved support for nested definition lists.
 It preserves all the original functionality by installing this module as a dependency.
 Deno and Cloudflare Workers compatibility.
+Works in Astro.

 ## Installation